5 Holistic Health Care Tips for Healthy Pets

 The fullerene has properties that make it an excellent industrial lubricant, but research chemists wanted to ascertain the molecule’s toxicity.
 In animal tests, rats given C60 in an oil medium unexpectedly outlived the control groups, some doubling normal life spans.

 This startling discovery led to further investigation; scholarly articles, as well as anecdotal reports, indicated that C60, when ingested in an olive oil medium, improves longevity, kills viruses and bacteria, defends the body against free radicals to reduce inflammation, prevents osteoarthritis, and protects the nerves, heart and liver in both animals and humans.
 Enough said.

 Agaricus blazei Mushrooms

-Native to Brazil, the Agaricus blazei mushroom strain is cultivated in Japan for use in dietary supplements, including pet supplements.
+Native to Brazil, the Agaricus blazei mushroom strain is cultivated in Japan for use in human and pet dietary supplements.
 With 100-plus Blazei-derived supplements on the market, the Japanese consume 15 to 20 tons of the mushroom annually.